ddubny/ddubny.github.io/_posts/2022-12-01-Text information analysis.markdown

 ### <center> Project Outline </center>

-🚩 Project title : <strong><u> Analysis of the influence of media on law changes in criminal cases </u></strong>
+🚩 Project title: Analysis of the information behavior on social media about criminal cases

-🚩 Purpose of the project :<justify> When a violent crime is publicized in the media, it often leads to legislative changes.
-In particular, South Koreans have a slang term for "Pot Traits(냄비근성)", meaning that they are quick to heats up and cool down when the events occur.
-Our team wanted to understand how much of the public's reaction actually led to a change in the law, and we wanted to analyze the impact of the media, including the press and social media.  </justify><br>
+🚩 Purpose of the project: <br>
+When a violent crime is publicized in the media, it often leads to legislative changes.
+In particular, South Koreans have a slang term for "Pot Traits", meaning that they are quick to heat up and cool down when events occur.
+Our team wanted to understand how much of the users' behaviors led to a change in the law, and we wanted to analyze the impact of the media, including the press and social media.  <br>

+🚩 Research Method:  <br>
-🚩 Research Method : <justify> For a total of <strong>11 incidents</strong>, we crawled news and social media textual information about each incident.
-Social media included <strong>Twitter, YouTube comments, Naver blogs, and Korean community comment</strong>, and we collected <strong>online articles and article comments</strong> together. </justify><br>
+- For a total of 11 incidents, we crawled news and social media textual information about each incident. <br>
+   (Including Twitter, YouTube comments, Naver blogs, and Korean community comments and article comments) <br>
+- Natural Language Processing -> LDA Topic Modeling, Sentiment Analysis
+- Machine Learning -> Principal component analysis (PCA)

 ---